 There can be additional costs associated with remote work:

 While perks generally aren't the most important aspect to a job offer, I consider it a good sign if a company has perks specifically for remote employees.
-For example, I work for Gatsby (we're hiring!we're hiring!), and our remote-specific benefits include:
+For example, I work for Gatsby (we're hiring!), and our remote-specific benefits include:

 It can be disappointing to see how few companies will cover the costs of renting an office—more than anything, my workspace affects my productivity, and it seems like such an obvious win to me!